CID Titling Appeal

 Many Soldiers find out, often years later, that he/she is titled in the NCIC database.
 If anyone reading this article is at all curious, it is easy to find out by following these instructions.
 If one is titled in NCIC, the next logical question is how to submit a CID Titling Appeal to expunge the record in question.
 Up until recently, the standard for a CID Titling Appeal was if the agent did not have credible information to title the individual in question for the listed offense, then the record would get expunged.
 This was an almost impossible standard to achieve, as the titling agent was given a great deal of deference as to what "credible" information was and the "titling" decision was only judged at the time it was made.
 Any follow on information or exoneration of the subject was not considered.
 While Attorney Barry did win some of these CID Titling Appeals, it was incredibly challenging.
 This standard can be found in AR 195-2, paragraph 4-4b.

 Recently, Congress directed that this standard be updated to make it easier for CID Titling Appeals to be approved.
-The new standard, which has not been formalized in the regulation yet, is that a CID law enforcement record will be amended, corrected, expunged, or otherwise removed when it is determined that probable cause did not or does not exist to believe that the individual committed the alleged criminal offense (See Public Law 116-283, section 545).
+The new standard, laid out in DoD Instruction 5505.07, is that a CID law enforcement record will be amended, corrected, expunged, or otherwise removed when it is determined that probable cause did not or does not exist to believe that the individual committed the alleged criminal offense (See Public Law 116-283, section 545).
+"Probable Cause" is defined by DoDi 5505.11: "Probable cause exists where the facts and circumstances within the officer’s knowledge, and of which he or she has reasonably trustworthy information, are sufficient in themselves to warrant a belief by a person of reasonable caution that a crime is being committed or has been committed."

 This is a favorable change for anyone drafting a CID Titling Appeal, because it elevates the standard from "credible information" to "probable cause."
 Furthermore, it allows CID Titling Appeals to be approved based on probable cause not existing at the present time.
 This allows for subsequent information, such as additional evidence (text messages, emails, witness statements, etc.), an exoneration, or subsequent legal decisions, to be considered.